Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Extending to general channels

 Any faithful channel $\E=\left\{ E_{\ell}\right\} $ can be extended to a channel $\A=\left\{ A^{\ell}\right\} $ which contains a decaying subspace (also, transient subspace \cite{ying2013}).
 Specifically, the Kraus operators of $\A$ are

+The zero is necessary by assumption: for $\E$ to act on the largest invariant subspace, $\A$ cannot take states out of that subspace.
 The dimensions of the square matrices $E_{\ell}$ and $A_{\lr}^{\ell}$ can differ, and the bounds of $\ell$ can change by padding the same $E$ with two different pairs of matrices in $\urbig$ (``upper right'') and $\lrbig$ (``lower right'') to make two different $A$'s.
 The zero matrix in $\llbig$ is necessary to make sure that $\ulbig$ is the largest invariant subspace; thus, all rotating points of $\A$ are the same as those of $\E$.
 In addition, $\A$ needs to be a legitimate channel, i.e., satisfy eq. (\ref{eq:cptp}).
 Writing out the $A^{\ell}$'s in blocks {[}as in eq. (\ref{eq:bl}){]} yields the conditions where $\qq$ is the projection on $\lrbig$ and $\pp=I-\qq$ is the projection onto $\ulbig$ (with $\tr\left\{ P\right\} \equiv D$).
 For each faithful channel $\E$, there are an infinite number of possible extensions $\A$.
-Conversely, an arbitrary channel $\A$ either is a faithful channel or contains one.
+Conversely, an arbitrary channel $\A$ either is a faithful channel or contains one, i.e., once the largest invariant subspace $\ulbig$ is determined (via, say, an algorithm \cite{Cirillo2015}), one will obtain the block decomposition (\ref{eq:bl}).
 The remaining two completely positive maps associated with this decomposition of $\A$, $\{A_{\ur}^{\ell}\}$ and $\{A_{\lr}^{\ell}\}$, are both trace-decreasing.

 Now let us develop the required notation.
 Just like $\pp$ and $\qq$ split the Hilbert space into two parts, they can be used to split the space of operators on a Hilbert space into four ``corners'' $\{\ulbig,\urbig,\llbig,\lrbig\}$ \cite{ABFJ}.
 Each of the four corners corresponds to its own superoperator projection.
 For example,